Every Child Is A Radical is a children's book manuscript

 Commoner is a full length script

-Inspired by my own immigration journey and Commoner started with a desire to explore what we are willing to give up and what we get in return.
-Having lived most of my life in 2 very large countries, each with their own corrupted democracy, Commoner was an opportunity to imagine a smaller scale, a life less hurried, and the creative resilience of people living with an awareness of their role in the cycle of things.
+Inspired by my own immigration journey Commoner started with a desire to explore what we are willing to give up and what we get in return.
+Having lived most of my life in two very large mismanaged countries, Commoner was an opportunity to imagine a smaller scale, a life less hurried, and the creative resilience of people living with an awareness of their role in the cycle of things.